Maypo

 Ltd. It was best known for its television commercials with the catchphrase, "I Want My Maypo" by Marky Maypo.

 History

 Maypo was developed by the Maltex Corporation in Burlington, Vermont, a company that had been manufacturing wheat and barley cereal since 1899 under the name Malted Cereals Company.
 Maypo was first marketed in 1951.

 Shortly after the development of Maypo, Maltex was sold in 1956 and became a division of Heublein.
 By the mid-1960s its market share had declined and Maltex was sold to American Home Products.
 In 2001 Homestat Farm, Ltd. purchased Maypo.

 Advertising

 The original "I Want My Maypo" ad was developed in 1956 by the Fletcher, Richards, Calkins & Holden Advertising Agency.
-The animation was created by John Hubley.
+The animation was done by Emery Hawkins, and produced by John Hubley’s studio.
 The commercial, which appealed to children, increased sales on average 78%, with some markets increasing sales by 186%.

 Maypo's later television ads sometimes featured athletes—including Mickey Mantle, Wilt Chamberlain and Johnny Unitas—crying "I want my Maypo!"